 This is where the experiment mindset becomes your most powerful tool.

-Instead of setting rigid goals that you either hit or miss (a binary outcome that breeds anxiety), view your life as a series of experiments.
+Instead of setting rigid goals that you either hit or miss (a binary outcome that breeds anxiety), view your career as a series of experiments.

-An experiments framework allows you to test hypotheses about your life.
+An experiments framework allows you to test hypotheses about your career.

 You treat these not as “tasks to complete” but as data to gather.
 If an experiment works, you integrate it.
 If it fails, you learned something valuable about yourself.
 You didn’t “fail”; you just got new data.

 This mindset shift breaks the paralysis of perfectionism.
-It bridges the gap between the high-level strategy (Life Architect) and daily action (Task Manager).
+It bridges the gap between the high-level strategy (Career Architect) and daily action (Task Manager).

 The Real Question